uvaaland/cig_llnl_workshop/generate_mesh.md

 Which for our setup gives us a shortest period of about `(256 / 128) * (90 / 90) * 17 = 34`.
 That is, the seismograms in this simulation will be accurate down to approximately 34 s periods.

 ---
+In this section, we have looked at how to generate a mesh for the continental-scale model.

-In the next section, we will look at how to run the solver for our continental simulation.
+In the next section, we will look at how to run the solver for our continental-scale simulation.

 [Previous section](/prepare_data.md) -- [Next section](/run_solver.md)